ordz-404/MC-server-terminal-tools/Readme.md

 File - minecraft.service

 * This file has been simplifed and modified to run with this current version (branch) of this code.
+The original file has been moved to the "old_source" sub directory.

 ## Setup & Configuration Parameters